 We work with business partners, such as web hosting providers, email service providers and list brokers, to deliver our products, services and communications, and they may provide us with additional information about you.
 This could include details of content that you have viewed or requested through their websites, or details of which email communications from us you viewed or clicked on.

-Cookies – We may also obtain information about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
+Cookies – We may also obtain User Personal Data about your general internet usage by using a cookie file which is stored on the hard drive of your computer.
 Cookies contain information that is transferred to your computer's hard drive.
-They help us to improve our Site and to deliver a better and more personalised service.
+They help us to improve our site and to deliver a better and more personalised service.
 They enable us:

 - To estimate our audience size and usage pattern.